yannlemos/yannlemos.com/content/about.md

 • Experienced with teaching, having spent four years in Senac-RJ, brazil's foremost professional education institution, instructing design and game development to hundreds of students while also creating new courses for the curriculum.

-• Specialized in Unity/C#, with over 5+ years hands-on experience, both as game designer and engineer and two games shipped engine.
+• Accomplished in Unity/C#, with over 5+ years hands-on experience, both as game designer and engineer and two games shipped using the engine.

-• Transitioning to Godot and GDScript and having tons of fun with it.
+• Currently focused in Godot and GDScript and having tons of fun with it.

+• Creator and maintainer of Signal Lens, a debugger plugin for Godot.

-• Running a Youtube channel in portuguese to share my learnings from years working as an indie developer.
+• Running a Youtube channel in portuguese to share my learnings from years working as an indie developer and content about Godot.

 {{< gallery >}}
   <img src="/projects/extremely-powerful-capybaras/l1.png" class="grid-w50 md:grid-w33 xl:grid-w25" />